MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 If you already have the Microsoft Authenticator app installed and you're having sign in issues, then try these steps:

-1. Backup your Microsoft Authenticator account.
+1. Back up your Microsoft Authenticator account.
 For more information, see [Back up and recover account credentials using the Microsoft Authenticator app](https://docs.microsoft.com/azure/active-directory/user-help/user-help-auth-app-backup-recovery)
 2. Uninstall the Microsoft Authenticator app.
 3. Uninstall the Power Apps mobile app.
-4. Reinstall the Microsoft Authenticator app and add your backup account.
+4. Reinstall the Microsoft Authenticator app and add your back up account.
 5. Reinstall the [Power Apps mobile](https://docs.microsoft.com/powerapps/mobile/run-powerapps-on-mobile#install-power-apps-mobile-app).
 6. Open Power Apps mobile and then sign in.